 Spotlight on colour: Prussian Blue

-Famous for being amongst the first synthetic pigments ever created, Prussian Blue was discovered purely by chance through a lucky accident.
-In c.1704, the German colour-maker Diesbach was creating a red lake pigment to use as a dye, using iron sulphate and potash.
-On this occasion, the potash was contaminated with impurities (animal oil) and instead of a bright red, Diesbach produced a purple, which when concentrated, became a deep blue pigment.
-In this way, the first synthetic blue pigment, iron ferriferrocyanide was created.
-Diesbach quickly realised the importance of his discovery as the pigment provided a new alternative to the only permanent blue pigment available, Ultramarine (Lapiz Lazuli), which was extortionately expensive as it was mined in limited amounts in Afghanistan.
+Famous for being amongst the first modern synthetic pigments ever created, Prussian Blue was discovered by chance in 1704 by the German colour-maker Diesbach when he was creating a red lake pigment to use as a dye, using iron sulphate and potash.
+On this lucky occasion, the potash was contaminated with impurities in the form of animal oil and instead of a bright red, Diesbach produced a purple, which when concentrated, became a deep blue pigment.
+This accidental discovery provided a new alternative to the only permanent blue pigment available, Ultramarine (Lapiz Lazuli), which was extortionately expensive as it was mined in limited amounts in Afghanistan.

 By 1710 Prussian Blue was being used by many artists in the Prussian Court, hence its name.
 The use of the pigment spread through Europe in watercolour and oil colour, used by artists such as Antoine Watteau and Jean-Baptiste Pater.
 It then spread globally as far as Japan, where it was used for Hokusai’s woodblock painting ‘The Great Wave off Kanagawa’ and ‘Thirty Six Views of Mount Fuji’.
 Since then, Prussian Blue has featured in the palettes of artists such as Monet, Constable, Gainsborough, L.S.
 Lowry and Picasso in his famous ‘Blue Period’.

 Many of these historic paintings using Prussian Blue show its tendency to fade and become greyish over time.